7 p.m. • Friday

 The pick: Grand Meadow 28, Underwood 24

-Tag(s): Rankings Star Tribune Hub Exclusive History Austin Owatonna Brainerd Lake Eden Prairie Dawson-Boyd Chaska Holy Angels Mahnomen Totino-Grace Underwood Rosemount Grand Meadow Sleepy Eye Caledonia Chatfield St. Croix Lutheran Wright County Delano Hutchinson New London-Spicer Red
+Tag(s): Rankings Star Tribune Hub Exclusive History Austin Owatonna Brainerd Lake Eden Prairie Dawson-Boyd Chaska Academy of Holy Angels Mahnomen Totino-Grace Underwood Rosemount Grand Meadow Sleepy Eye Caledonia Chatfield St. Croix Lutheran Wright County Delano Hutchinson New London-Spicer Red